rslurry/sb_utils/README.md

 * [pmtiles](https://github.com/protomaps/go-pmtiles/releases)
 * [planetiler.jar](https://github.com/onthegomap/planetiler/releases)

-These must be executable (even `planetiler.jar` despite that .jar files are not executable) so that `depot` can determine that they are available.
+Except for planetiler.jar, these must be executable so that `depot` can determine that they are available (e.g., if `pmtiles` is not executable, it will be marked as missing).
 The code will not run if any of these requirements are missing.

 ## Installation
 In the repo directory, run